Fashola calls for sanction against unethical practice in building industry - Nigeria Today

 Mr Jean Bakole, Regional Director, UNIDO, said it was committed to work with Nigerian government to promote inclusive and sustainable industrial development activities that would result in significant trade within and beyond Africa Region.

-Bakole said that NiNAS would work with the standards set by the international organisation for standardisation and the international electro-technical commission to deliver impartial, objective and competent accreditation services to Nigerian economy
+Bakole said that NiNAS would work with the standards set by the international organisation for standardisation and the international electro-technical commission to deliver impartial, objective and competent accreditation services to Nigerian economy.
+(NAN)

-The post Fashola calls for sanction against unethical practice in building industry appeared first on Vanguard News.
+The post Fashola calls for sanction against unethical practice in building industry appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share